One World Committee

 Each class elects one child to represent them as part of the 'One World' team.
 This committee look at helping those less fortunate in the world.
 The projects vary depending on need.
 The committee members have the task of keeping the rest of the school informed and report to their classes after meetings.
 A display board is kept informing the rest of the school about the work organised by the committee.

-Mrs Worley is the teacher responsible for this committee.
+Mrs Walker is the teacher responsible for this committee.

 The Committee prayer is: